 - Remove saucepan from heat.
 Add the 2 tablespoons butter, but do not stir.
 Cool, without stirring, to 150 degree F. This should take about 30 minutes.
 Remove candy thermometer from pan.
 Immediately stir in nuts and maple flavoring.
 Beat vigorously with the wooden spoon until candy is just beginning to thicken, but is still glossy.
 This should take 3 to 4 minutes.

-- Quickly drop the candy from a teaspoon onto a baking sheet lined with waxed paper.
+- Quickly drop the candy from a teaspoon onto a baking sheet lined with parchment or waxed paper.
 If the candy becomes too stiff to drop easily from the spoon, stir in a few drops of hot water.
 Store tightly covered.
 Makes about 24 pralines.

 From the Test Kitchen

 Up to 3 days ahead, prepare pralines.
 Store at room temperature in a tightly covered container.

 - (2 g sat. fat,

 - 6 mg chol.,